PhilippeMarcMeyer/UdemySSH/README.md

 There are 3 methods

-1- Symmetrical Encryption
+1. Symmetrical Encryption
+   One secret key for encryption and decrytion

-2- Asymmetrical Encryption
+1. Asymmetrical Encryption

-3- Hashing
+1. Hashing